TylerTemp/SaintsField/README.md

 #### `SortingLayer` ####

-A dropdown selector for sorting layer, plus a "Edit Sorting Layers..." option to directly open "Sorting Layers" tab from "Tags & Layers" inspector where you can change sorting layers.
+A dropdown selector for sorting layer, plus an "Edit Sorting Layers..." option to directly open "Sorting Layers" tab from "Tags & Layers" inspector where you can change sorting layers.

 *   AllowMultiple: No